• 5 min read

 Average Apartment Rental Rates Across Neighborhoods In Dubai

 The average Dubai rent prices for apartments fluctuate regularly.
-While it is difficult to collate data about rent prices across each Dubai district, here are some statistics on the average house rent in Dubai across popular communities.
+While rents vary across each Dubai district, the following figures provide an overview of average apartment rental prices across popular communities.

 Overall Average Apartment Rental Price

-When looking at Dubai as a whole, the average apartment rental price, as of December 2025 was:
+When looking at Dubai as a whole, the average apartment rental price, as of May 17th 2026 YTD, was:

 BedroomsAverage Rent (Yearly)